microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 // @public
 export const toolbarTemplate: (context: any, definition: any) => ViewTemplate<Toolbar>;

-// Warning: (ae-incompatible-release-tags) The symbol "Tooltip" is marked as @public, but its signature references "FoundationElement" which is marked as @alpha
-//
 // @public
 export class Tooltip extends FoundationElement {
     anchor: string;